Guardians vs. White Sox Player Props Betting Odds

 Kwan Stats

-- Kwan has put up 44 hits with eight doubles, a triple, a home run and 22 walks.
-He has driven in 14 runs with eight stolen bases.
+- Kwan has 45 hits with nine doubles, a triple, a home run, 24 walks and 14 RBI.
+He's also stolen eight bases.

-- Kwan hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is hitting .294 with two doubles, two walks and two RBI.
+- Kwan has recorded at least one hit in four games in a row.
+In his last five games he is hitting .375 with three doubles, four walks and two RBI.

 Kwan Recent Games